RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 New spells:
 * Aya, Remi and Utsuho now have "wings".
 While active (View/active mutations key), it enables them to fly over ledges and open spaces, consuming stamina until they're tired enough
-* Udonge has another Wavelength manipulation spell: Mental fortitude, which renders her immune to mental debuffs
+* Udonge's Wavelength manipulation spells are now "auras", toggled by casting spells.
+She also has a new one, Mental fortitude, which renders her immune to mental debuffs as long as it's active

 New weather: